What is Outbound Marketing?

 Social media specialist

-Average annual US salary (Glassdoor): $52,267 [4]
+Median total US salary (Glassdoor): $65,000 [5]

 Requirements: Social media specialists may have a bachelor’s degree in business, journalism, public relations, or communications.
 Experience in sales and marketing may also be helpful.

 Social media specialists create, manage, and monitor social media posts and ads.
-You can work alongside influencers, and may optimize social media platforms to spread marketing campaigns for businesses and organizations.
+You can work alongside influencers and may optimize social media platforms to spread marketing campaigns for businesses and organizations.

 Copywriter

-Average annual US salary (Glassdoor): $72,118 [5]
+Median total US salary (Glassdoor): $85,000 [6]

 Requirements: Copywriters have strong writing skills, which you can develop by completing a bachelor’s degree in writing, journalism, or English.

 Copywriters write all marketing content, like blog posts, emails, and website copy.
-To be successful in this role, you should understand the organization’s branding and work with the creative team to ensure the marketing messaging for products and services are consistent.
+To be successful in this role, you should understand the organization’s branding and work with the creative team to ensure the marketing messaging for products and services is consistent.

 Article sources